-WARNING Overspeed / Overtemperature / Overpressure The engine, turbine, or other type of prime mover should be equipped with an overspeed shutdown device to protect against runaway or damage to the prime mover with possible personal injury loss of life, or property damage.
-The overspeed shutdown device must be totally independent of the prime mover control system.
+The engine, turbine, or other type of prime mover should be equipped with an overspeed shutdown device to protect against Overspeed / loss of life, or property damage.
+Overtemperature / Overpressure The overspeed shutdown device must be totally independent of the prime mover control system.
 An overtemperature or overpressure shutdown device may also be needed for safety, as appropriate.
 The products described in this publication may present risks that could lead to personal injury, loss of life, or property damage.
-Always wear the appropriate personal protective equipment (PPE) for the job limited to:
+Always wear the appropriate personal protective equipment (PPE) for the job Personal Protective at hand.
+Equipment that should be considered includes but is not ersonal Protective Equipment limited to: